chety/Interview/C#/Questions/operatorOverloading.md

             Console.WriteLine($"Is Equal: {user1 == user2}"); //true
             Console.WriteLine($"Is Equal With Equals method: {user1.Equals(user2)}"); //true

+            /*
-            //We override default behavior of the "+" operator.
-Our new behavior will sum
-            //salaries of the given users
+            Normally "+" operator can not be applied to operands of type User objects but We override default behavior of the "+" operator.
+Our new behavior will sum salaries of the given users
+            */
             Console.WriteLine($"Sum of salaries: {user1 + user2}"); //30.000

             Console.ReadLine();